Canon 200D vs Canon M

 |ISO 100-25600 (100-51200)||ISO 100-12800 (100-25600)|

 |5 shutter flaps per second||4.3 shutter flaps per second|

 |650 shots per battery charge||230 shots per battery charge|

 |122 x 93 x 70 mm, 453 g||109 x 66 x 32 mm, 298 g|

 Body comparison: Canon 200D vs Canon M

 An illustration of the physical size and weight of the Canon 200D and the Canon M is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 200D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M is considerably smaller (37 percent) than the Canon 200D.
 Moreover, the Canon M is markedly lighter (34 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the Canon M are weather-sealed.